mdn/content/files/en-us/web/accessibility/aria/roles/application_role/index.md

 ## Accessibility concerns

 Improperly using the `application` role can unintentionally take away access from information on a web page, so be very mindful of using it.
-Think hard on if you actually need it and cannot just use a set of other, known, widgets to accomplish the same task.
+Think hard on if you actually need it and cannot just use a set of other known widgets to accomplish the same task.

 If used, the application role should be added to the lowest common container possible, not on the `<body>` element, for example.
 Also be sure to test what you have written with assistive technology, to verify it works as intended.